iRoTOnOT/Afterlife/README.md

 Afterlife is primarily python driven program containing 3 set paths

 This program is still being written so please be patient.
-If you wish to see anything added, please message me for anything that you would like to see added.
-The README will be a quick reference to what each section does and contains.
-The code will be written out in segregated for easy evaluation of the code and what programs are installed for personal additions or for personal alterations if need be.

 1. Heaven - Defenses programs to assist with hiding and protecting yourself
 2. Hell - Offense for pen-testing and probing practices